Kingspan profits fell 13% to €200m in first half of the year

 Kingspan chief executive Gene Murtagh expects the general economic environment to be tougher than it was before the Covid-19 crisis.
 Photograph: Cyril Byrne / THE IRISH TIMES

-First half profits at Irish insulation specialist Kingspan fell 13 per cent to €200 million as the group grappled with Covid-19’s impact on construction.
+Kingspan shares surged on Friday after the Irish insulation specialist reported that first-half profits fell 13 per cent to €200 million.

 Co Cavan-based Kingspan said that revenues slipped 8 per cent to €2.07 billion in the six months ended June 30th from €2.24 billion during the same period last year.